gravitational/teleport/docs/4.2/ssh_azuread.md

 !!! warning "Version Warning"

-    This guide requires an enterprise version of Teleport.
+    This guide requires an Enterprise version of Teleport.
 The open source edition of Teleport only supports [Github](admin-guide.md#github-oauth-20) as an SSO provider.